-Consolidation, merging or combining data in a cell from different rows and columns is a common phenomenon.
+Consolidation, merging, or combining data in a cell from different rows and columns is a common phenomenon.
 But, the hard part is to remove this consolidation in Excel and separate the data into multiple columns and rows.
 This article demonstrates how to remove consolidation in Excel with a few handy methods.

-2 Methods to Remove Consolidation in Excel
+How to Remove Consolidation in Excel: 2 Handy Methods

-In many cases, you may need to remove the consolidated data and put the data into different cells of a column or row.
+You may need to remove the consolidated data and put the data into different cells of a column or row.
 Also, the data may be consolidated with the help of a Delimiter.
 At this point, I will show you two methods to remove consolidation where the data is consolidated by a comma, ‘,’.

 Let’s assume you have a dataset where there is a list of Countries and their respective cities consolidated like the screenshot below.
 At this point, you want to remove the consolidation.
-In this case, I will show you some quick steps of how to do so with the help of FILTERXML and SUBSTITUTE functions.
+In this case, I will show you some quick steps on how to do so with the help of FILTERXML and SUBSTITUTE functions.

 Steps:

-- First, select the cell where you want to keep the split data from the existing consolidated data.
+• First, select the cell where you want to keep the split data from the existing consolidated data.
 In this case, it is cell C8 which is the first cell of the new column USA.

-- Next, insert the following formula into cell C8 or your selected cell.
+• Next, insert the following formula into cell C8 or your selected cell.
 Eventually, this will result in a Vertical Array like the screenshot below.

 =FILTERXML("<t><s>"&SUBSTITUTE(C5,",","</s><s>")&"</s></t>","//s")

-In this case, cell C5 is the cell for Cities of the country USA.
+In this case, cell C5 is the cell for Cities of the country, USA.

 Also, we used the FILTERXML function which has two arguments xml and xpath respectively.
 Moreover, we used the SUBSTITUTE function which has arguments text,old_text, new_text, and instance_num respectively.

-- Finally, drag the Fill Handle to the rest of the cells of the respective row.
+• Finally, drag the Fill Handle to the rest of the cells of the respective row.

 Note: The FILTERXML function is only available in Microsoft 365 for now.